marcreichel/apple-tv/README.md

 All known issues are listed below and may be addressed in the future.

-- When dragging an app to the "dock" there is a little layout shift due to the app title which is hidden for apps inside the dock.
 - After reordering the apps the focus order is not correct.